LDSSA/ds-prep-course/README.md

 # Data Science Prep Course Repository

 Welcome to Data Science Prep Course repository.
-Here is you'll find all information needed to setup your environment and the workflow you'll use during the Prep Course.
+Here is where you'll find all information needed to setup your environment and the workflow you'll use during the Prep Course.

 1. [Initial Setup](#initial-setup)